 The Rotary Bridge Program helps prepare seniors in Jefferson County Public Schools for the transition from high school to college.
-Bridge allows students to have an on-campus experience taking college classes while still receiving support from their high school counselor and other administrators.
+Rotary Bridge allows students to have an on-campus experience taking college classes while still receiving support from their high school counselor and other administrators.
 Enrollment is limited to 40 students.

-Students in Bridge take college classes at Jefferson's Southwest Campus.
+Students in Rotary Bridge take college classes at Jefferson's Southwest Campus.
 The classes count towards both high school graduation and grade point average.
 Classes also count towards a college degree and become a permanent part of the college record.

 Classes are 75 minutes long and will meet between 9:10 AM and 1:25 PM.
 Classes normally meet one or two days per week.
 Student schedules will have exact days, times, and room locations for each class and will be distributed at orientation.

 Most students will only take classes at the college while participating in Bridge and will not need to go to their high school except for occasional check-ins with their counselor.
-While participating in Bridge, students remain connected to their home high school and may still participate in sports, clubs, and other extracurricular activities.
+While participating in Rotary Bridge, students remain connected to their home high school and may still participate in sports, clubs, and other extracurricular activities.
 Students will graduate and receive a diploma from their home high school.

-Classes taken in the Bridge program will follow the Jefferson academic calendar and not the high school calendar.
+Classes taken in the Rotary Bridge program will follow the Jefferson academic calendar and not the high school calendar.
 This means that there will be times when students are expected to attend college classes even though the high school is not in session.
-For example, fall break and spring break do not match up between the college and high school calendar (JCTC Academic Calendar).
+For example, fall break and spring break do not match up between the college and high school calendars (JCTC Academic Calendar).
 Also note that college classes will start on different dates than classes at the high school.
 Classes at the college start later in August and end earlier in December for the fall term and start later in January and end earlier in May for the spring term.